Measurement of two-particle correlations with respect to second- and third-order event planes in Au$+$Au collisions at $\sqrt{s_{_{NN}}}=200$ GeV: Introduction

-where $v_n$ is the $n^{th}$-order component of single-particle correlation due to flow, $\phi$ is the azimuthal angle of emitted particles, and $\Psi_n$ is the event plane angle defined by the $n^{th}$-harmonic number.
-For the first decade of the Relativistic Heavy Ion Collider (RHIC), only the even harmonics and frequently only the $n=2$ term, were considered.
+where $v_n$ is the $n^{th}$-order anisotropic flow coefficient, $\phi$ is the azimuthal angle of emitted particles, and $\Psi_m$ is the event plane angle defined by the $m^{th}$-harmonic number.
+For the first decade of RHIC operations, only the even harmonics and frequently only the $n=2$ term, were considered.
 The shapes of two-particle correlations after subtraction of the $n = 2$-only background motivated the introduction of the other harmonics, most importantly $n = 3$ \cite{Sorensen:2010zq,Alver:2010gr,Adare:2011tg,ATLAS:2012at,ALICE:2011ab}.
 Under the two-source (flow + jet) model assumption~\cite{Adler:2005ee}, this underlying event is directly subtracted to obtain the jet contributions.
 In our previous measurements and most RHIC $A A$ results, the subtracted flow modulations of the underlying event were limited to contributions of $v_2$ and the fourth-order harmonic component with respect to the second-order event plane $v_4\{\Psi_2\}$~\cite{Adler:2002tq,Abelev:2009af,Adare:2007vu,Adler:2005ee,Adare:2008ae,Adamczyk:2013jei,Adare:2010mq, Adare:2010ry,Adare:2006nr,Adare:2012qi}.
-Only the recent STAR measurement~\cite{Agakishiev:2014ada} took into account contributions from $v_3$ and the fourth-order harmonic component uncorrelated to the second-order event-plane $v_4\{uc\}$.
+Only the recent STAR measurement~\cite{Agakishiev:2014ada} took into account contributions from $v_3$ and the fourth-order harmonic component uncorrelated to the second-order event-plane in addition to $v_4\{\Psi_2\}$.

 At low to intermediate \pt in two-particle correlations, intricate features appear such as the near-side long-range rapidity correlations called the ``ridge''~\cite{Abelev:2009af,Alver:2009id} and the away-side ``double-humped'' structures~\cite{Adler:2005ee,Adare:2006nr,Adare:2008ae,Abelev:2008ac,Adare:2007vu,Aggarwal:2010rf,Adare:2010ry,Agakishiev:2014ada}.
 Across the large rapidity ranges available at the Large Hadron Collider, the rapidity-independence and hence the likely geometrical origin of most of these structures have been established.
 Experiments have shown that the ridge and the double-hump structures in the two-particle azimuthal correlations for $|\Delta\eta|>1$ for ALICE and $|\Delta\eta|>2$ for ATLAS and CMS measured in $p p$, $p + +$$p$, which traditionally is associated with the ridge.
 When a significant away-side yield exists, the double-hump structure that had been observed when subtracting a $v_2$-only underlying event is significantly reduced.
 Given our model assumptions and the systematic uncertainties on $v_n$, we cannot precisely determine if the away-side distribution is a single broadened peak or has further structure that may peak away from $\Delta\phi = \pi$.